-Q. Why are some strings so much more expensive than others?
+Q: Why are some stringer so much more expensive than others?

 Keep in mind that there are very nice strings available at virtually every price point throughout the spectrum.
 A knowledgeable retailer, a teaching pro, or a stringer can certainly offer excellent guidance, but in the end choosing a string is really based largely on personal preference.
 Players shouldn't feel pressured to purchase the most expensive string nor should they base their assessment of a string solely on price.
 I advise that most players not be afraid to experiment with different strings (and different price points) during their search.